openfun/warren/README.md

 $ make bootstrap
 ```

-Once frontend and backend Docker images have been built, you can start the
+Once frontend and API backend Docker images have been built, you can start the
-backend and frontend development servers using:
+API backend and frontend development servers using:

 ```
 $ make run